 Ideal for Summer Season

-Basking in the heat of the Mediterranean, Sardinia beckons to visitors from across the globe to visit the sumptuous sandy beaches and staggering mountain treks across its internal landscape.
-As one of Italy's gems, this island is a highly sought after holiday location so how better to explore it than with your chosen luxury charter yacht?
-Cruising around the coastline you will meet some of the charming qualities of Italian life while finding every luxury you can expect when on a luxury charter yacht tour.
+Basking in the heat of the Mediterranean, Sardinia beckons visitors from across the globe to visit the myriad sun-kissed beaches and staggering mountain treks across its internal landscape.
+As one of Italy's gems, this island is a highly sought-after holiday location so how better to explore it than with your chosen luxury charter yacht?
+Cruising around the coastline you will meet some of the charming qualities of Italian life while finding every indulgence you can expect when on a luxury charter yacht tour.

 - Day 1

 Embark in the glamorous Porto CervoDistance: 10 nm*

 Indulge your inner starlet

 Meeting up with your chosen luxury charter yacht could not take place in a more luxurious atmosphere.
 As the main area of activity on Sardinia, Porto Cervo is sophistication personified and presents a sumptuous beginning to your luxury yacht charter.

 With high-end boutiques and popular brands lining the streets and incredible restaurants at every bend, you will have begun your holiday before even reaching your yacht.
 After some essential shopping time in this appealing location, there will still be plenty of time for you to take a turn around the 18-hole golf course, and maybe squeeze in a spa treatment at Petra Segreta.

 Complete your day in Porto Cervo with a decadent meal in decadent restaurants such as Phi Beach and Quattro Passi Al Pescatore before venturing to Billionaire Club where you will party the night away in style.